Hello, and this is the first talk on how the heart

 So we're gonna start with partitioning of the atrium,

-we're looking at the view of the heart from the left.
+On the left image, we are looking at the view of the heart

 And on the right side of the screen,